cap-js/docs/tools/cds-typer.md

 ```

 ### Static Top-Level Imports {#typer-top-level-imports}
-Starting with `cds-typer@0.26.0`, a new option `useEntitiesProxy` can be passed to `cds-typer` that allows you to statically import your entities on top-level, as you intuitively would.
-You can still only _use them_ in a context where the cds runtime is fully booted, like in a service definition:
+Starting with `cds-typer@0.26.0`, you can pass a new option, `useEntitiesProxy`, to `cds-typer`.
+This option allows you to statically import your entities at the top level, as you intuitively would.
+However, you can still only _use these entities_ in a context where the CDS runtime is fully booted, like in a service definition:

 ```ts twoslash
 // @paths: {"#cds-models/*": ["%typedModels:bookshop:resolved%"]}